dr-tony-lin/CarND-MPC-Project/submission-report.md

 #### Delta actuator's change weight

-The delta actuator's change weight has no significant impact on the MPC results unless it is exceedingly large.
-This can be seen from [this graph](examples/delta-delta-weights.png) where weight 5000 has slightly larger CTE errors.
+[The graph](examples/delta-delta-weights.png) where weight 5000 has slightly larger CTE errors seems to suggest that the weight of delta actuator's change has minor impacts on the MPC results.
+Experiments have shown that this weight affects the vehicle's stability in a more substle fashion in which small weights will reduce the stability of the vehicle, while a large weight will result in large CTE errors.
+A value between 1000 and 1500 seems a reasonable choice.

 #### Acceleration actuator's change weight

-The acceleration actuator's change weight has no visuable impact on the MPC results.
+The weight of acceleration actuator's change has no visuable impact on the MPC results.
 This can be seen from [this graph](examples/delta-accel-weights.png).